 3. Inconsistent Journaling

-A sporadic or inconsistent trading journal defeats its purpose: to keep you accountable.
-A meticulously maintained journal serves as a valuable tool for self-assessment, aiding in the analysis of past trades and facilitating future strategy refinement.
+A sporadic or inconsistent trading journal defeats its purpose: to hold you accountable.
+A meticulously maintained journal is a valuable tool for self-assessment, aiding in the analysis of past trades and facilitating future strategy refinement.
 Detailed documentation allows traders to identify patterns, strengths, and weaknesses.

 When you journal only when you feel like it, what happens is that there is no acknowledgment of trades that went bad, the ones that hit stop loss.
 Thus, it is a biased trading journal.